sasrar/Conference-Org-App/README.md

 ### Getting created conferences
 A user can get all the conferences they've created by using the <b>getConferencesCreated</b> endpoint method.

+### Registering/Unregistering a conference
+A user can register for a conference using the registerForConference API method.
+The user provides the conference's web key and the API method takes care of adding this conference to a list of conferences the user will be attending in the future.

+In the same way a user can unregister from a conference using the unregisterFromConference API method.
+The method removes this conference from the list of conferences the user will be attending.

 ## Session
 A Conference can have session(s).
 Each session object holds information about a conference session.
 This includes:
 * name			: this is required